wellspringcp/wellspring/01-principles/01-principles.md

 Motto: "*The individual outranks the collective.*"

-Pledge of Allegiance: "*I swear by my life and my love of it that I will never attempt to force, threaten or defraud another indeperson into living for me.*"
+Pledge of Allegiance/Oath of Office: "*I swear by my life and my love of it that I will never attempt to force, threaten or defraud another indeperson into living for me.*"

 Republic Holidays: Each of the cornerstone principles of the republic shall have its own holiday to keep it in remembrance.
 Working on a republic holiday incurs no penalty.